fubar2/galaxy_tf_overlay/README.md

 ### Docker image - without persistence

-The docker image is the quickest and easiest way to get the ToolFactory working.
+The docker image created from the Dockerfile in this repository is the quickest and easiest way to get the ToolFactory working.
-All work is lost when the container is stopped - nothing is persistent so all useful artifacts such as histories and tool tarballs must be exported and saved before shutting down.
+Be warned that all work is lost when the container is stopped - nothing is persistent.
+Any useful artifacts such as work done in a new history or new tool tarballs must be exported and saved before shutting down.

 ```
 docker pull quay.io/fubar2/galaxy_toolfactory:latest